PracticalKungFu/practicalkungfu.github.io/docs/posts/_draft-2023-11-13-nomad-consul-gluster.md

 # Nomad, Consul, Gluster...Oh My
 The goal here is to setup a 5 node nomad cluster (3 servers and 5 clients), a 5 node consul cluster, and a storage backend using a 3 node gluster cluster (I love saying gluster cluster).
 Gluster is mounted to a VIP provided by keepalived.
+I've found this gives a decent amount or resiliancy.

 For the nodes in this cluster I use Debian 12, Armbian, or DietPi.
 Basically all Debian 12.

 ## Servers and Roles
-nomad01 - old laptop - 10.28.0.19
+nomad01 (10.28.0.19) - old laptop

+- nomad server
+- nomad client
+- consul server
+- consul client
+- gluster storage
+- keepalived

+nomad02 (10.28.0.20) - old laptop

  - nomad server
  - nomad client
  - consul server